teaNoPot/teaNoPot.github.io/_posts/2024-01-25-motivation-projects.md

 #### Conclusion (Finish)

-We will all take a different approach to resolving creative/non creatuve projects, but the same methods will be used : Looking at the project from the present lens means we need manageable chunks for that present.
+We will all take a different approach to resolving creative/non creative projects, but the same methods will be used : Looking at the project from the present lens means we need manageable chunks for that present.

 Motivation comes by itself when I realize the payoff for the current project.